radhey24h/cloud-in-depth/aws-in-depth/Day-1-Cloud-Introduction/01-cloud-concepts.md

 ### 3. Cluster Computing Model
 - **Definition**: Multiple computers work together as a single system.
-To avoid the drawback of client-server computing moldel Cluster computing model came in picture, So using the Cluster Computing model we can add more then one server in a cluster, so using this we can reduce the down time or any type of failure
+To avoid the drawback of client-server computing model Cluster computing model came in picture, So using the Cluster Computing model we can add more then one server in a cluster, so using this we can reduce the down time or any type of failure
 - **Benefits**: High availability, increased computing power.
 - **Drawbacks**: Complexity in management, cost of setup.
 There was a major drawback of this system is its presence is not available in multiple location so in case if your cluster is available in specific area and any natural or un natural disaster will happen it will stop all the process.